hvmerode/junit-pipeline/README.md

 ### New features ##
 ***
 * Test on Linux; some filesystem methods in Utils may not work properly.
+* Add an assert step; check a variable on a certain value using a condition.
+Exit with 1 if the condition is not met.
+  * This step can be added before or after a certain step using a pipeline method.
 * Log YAML line numbers in method _Utils.validatePipelineFile()_ according to [yaml-line-numbers.md](https://github.com/networknt/json-schema-validator/blob/master/doc/yaml-line-numbers.md)
 * Add option to pipeline.mockStep to display a name (the inline script shows as CmdLine in Azure DevOps).
 * Add option to continue on error for all steps.